Blendify/blender-manual/blender_docs/manual/grease_pencil/visual_effects/glow.rst

 Glow Visual Effect
 ******************

-The *Glow* Visual Effect add a glowing aura around the object.
+The *Glow* Visual Effect add a glowing rim around the object.

 Options